 Nootropics are categorized as nutritional or dietary supplements formed to enhance the mental performance of humans with no mental ailments.
 Pharmaceutical drugs largely are required to be declared safe by clinical trials after which they can be sold using a doctor’s prescription.
 This is where the irony kicks in.
 Nootropic supplements are not required to undergo any clinical trials that would confirm their safety before sale.
 They are considered safe until proven dangerous and are widely sold over-the-counter and in online retail stores.
-The buyer must take a closer look to understand how the nootropic is made.
+The buyer must take a closer look to understand how the nootropic is made, the ingredients sourced and ingredient efficacy.
 Do note these drugs do not fall under the Dietary Supplement Health and Education Act of 1994 (DSHEA) which officially defines dietary supplements as food and not drugs.

 If nootropic ingredients are assembled in higher-quality forms, the safety levels are likely to improve.
 This is because they emphasize a great deal on the quality in a manner that boosts their safety profile.
 So how does one identify which are the best (higher quality) nootropics that can be bought in the brain supplements category?
 There are two types of advanced nootropic forms that have safety advantages over the other variants.
 These include:

 - Branded Nootropics: This form can be identified with the registered trademark ®.
 These nootropics go the extra mile to do human clinical research that demonstrates safety.
 These branded forms are also very likely to disclose the patented process thus improving safety by reducing the side effects.

 - Standardized Nootropics: This form includes herbs that are dependable and safe because they are formed by calibrating an exact % of the active ingredient.
 In some cases, a nootropic herb’s standardization has been known to match that of clinical research studies demonstrating safety.